hchyang/PSiTE/README.md

 This option specifies the length of the simulated sequence.

 ##### --snv_rate and --cnv_rate

 These two options set two most important parameters in the simulation: the mutation rates of SNVs (specified by `--snv_rate`) and CNVs (specified by `--cnv_rate`) along the history of tumor evolution.
 Note that these rates represent the total mutation rate of the target segment.
 The mutational events are then simulated according to a Poisson process with user-specified rates (see Notes for extra discussions).

+##### --trunk_snv_rate and --trunk_cnv_rate

+These two options can be used to set the mutation rate of SNVs/CNVs along the truncal branch of the tree.
+If they are not specified, the value of --snv_rate and --cnv_rate will be used.

 ##### --tstv